 Once you have a topic for your blog you need to choose a good domain name.

-If you are going to blog about a specific topic (which I recommend you do) then you should try and incorpoate that into the domain name.
+If you are going to blog about a specific topic (which I recommend you do) then you should try and incorporate that into the domain name.

-Or you could just use your name like I did with this blog that focuses on blogging and digital marketing.
+Or you could just use your name as your domain name like I did with this blog that focuses on blogging and digital marketing.

 Check If Your Domain Name Is Available...